Lynne Kosky: Transport Integration Bill

 "For the first time, the Bill brings together all elements of the transport portfolio – those responsible for all land and water-based transport, historically segmented as roads, rail, ports and marine – under one statute.
 By unifying all elements of the transport portfolio, the Bill ensures that transport decisions and activities are complementary and work towards delivering the common vision.
 It is important to note, however, that the Bill cannot do this alone.
 It sits at the top of an extensive new legislative structure."

 "The Transport Integration Bill provides the broad policy and agency settings, while various subject-specific statutes contain the policy and regulatory detail relating to particular transport system activities.
 Regulations and other subordinate instruments support each act as required.
 This is a comprehensive and contemporary structure that responds to the current and emerging challenges facing transport in the early 21st century, rather than the challenges that existed when the Transport Act was introduced 26 years ago."

 Other initiatives

 Kosky was also a reformer at micro level.
 She introduced a tailored compensation scheme in 2007 for train drivers traumatised by deaths on the rail system due to suicides and other causes.
 She also abolished an under performing graduated penalties scheme and halved fines for minors for fare evasion and misconduct offences due to the unfairness of parity with adult fines.
 She also introduced measures to prevent the accreditation of persons as taxi drivers if they had killed another person but had been found insane following the controversial "killer cabbie" case which dragged on through the Victorian court and tribunal system for some years.

 Resignation

-In January 2010, Lynne Kosky resigned from the ministry and parliament due to health issues within her family.
+In January 2010, Kosky resigned from the ministry and parliament due to health problems within her family.
 A by-election was held in Altona on 13 February 2010 to elect her replacement, Jill Hennessy.